Arizona Bill of Sale Forms (5)

-An Arizona bill of sale is a form that is completed by a resident of the state (the “seller”) when exchanging an item by cash, trade, or gift to another person (the “buyer”).
-The document must contain the contact information of both parties, as well as a full description of each object being sold, and the type of transaction that occurred.
-It is recommended to check Arizona laws for more information about notarization requirements.
+An Arizona bill of sale form is completed by a resident of the state (the seller) when exchanging an item by cash, trade, or gift to another person (the buyer).
+The document must contain the contact information of both parties, a complete description of each object sold, and the type of transaction that occurred.

 |Bill of Sale Type||Buyer Signature||Seller Signature||Notarization|

 What is an Arizona Bill of Sale?

 An Arizona bill of sale assumes the buyer as the new owner of an item and the seller as the previous owner.
 It explains the object’s history, including repairs, involvement in accidents, and accrued damages.

 Having newfound rights and responsibilities for the item, the buyer accepts it in as-is condition.
 This individual assumes liability if the property breaks, malfunctions, or causes damages, injury, or death after the sale.
 As a result, they must perform repairs, pay fines, or serve jail time, depending on the severity of the situation.
 Obtaining insurance (especially for motorized items) reduces this risk by providing coverage if an accident happens.

 A bill of sale form also acts as a receipt for gift sales.
 It provides information about the exchange to prove the recipient’s ownership since they did not pay for the item.
 Furthermore, it protects the individual from unlawful claims since it verifies they did not steal or illegally acquire it.

 Bring the applicable documents to an Arizona Game and Fish Department (AZGFD) Office.